 The third and fourth half-hours, The Long and Twisted Tale of Jordan Cove and Rising Tide of Resistance, tell the story of what could be the largest Liquid Natural Gas (LNG) export terminal on the West Coast.
 This mammoth facility, proposed for Coos Bay, Oregon, would be fed by a 240 mile long, 36″ wide pipeline transporting fracked gas across four counties in Southern Oregon.
 It would cross much of Southern Oregon, disturbing 480 rivers, streams and wetlands in its wake.
 For fifteen years community members, landowners and indigenous people have organized and raised their voices to stop this assault on their homes, communities and land.
 These final segments depicts this struggle and the amazing resistance it has spawned.

-Our new radio documentary HOLDING THE THIN GREEN LINE:
+HOLDING THE THIN GREEN LINE:

 - Brings together a diversity of voices including opponents of fracked gas projects, who believe that we need to transition swiftly to renewable energy solutions, and proponents who see what they call “natural” gas as a bridge fuel to the future.